 Securities Lending Risk.
 Securities lending involves a risk of loss because the borrower may fail to return the securities in a timely manner or at all.
 If the Fund lends its securities and is unable to recover the securities loaned, it may sell the collateral and purchase a replacement security in the market.
 Lending securities entails a risk of loss to the Fund if and to the extent that the market value of the loaned securities increases and the collateral is not increased accordingly.
 Any cash received as collateral for loaned securities will be invested in an affiliated money market fund.
 This investment is subject to market appreciation or depreciation and the Fund will bear any loss on the investment of its cash collateral.
+Securities lending activities also may trigger adverse tax consequences for the Fund.
+For example, while the Fund's securities are on loan, any dividends paid on those securities will not be deemed to have been received by the Fund.
+As such, the Fund generally will receive from the borrower the equivalent amount of any dividends or interest paid on the borrowed securities (i.e., "substitute payments").
+However, such substitute payments made "in lieu of" dividends are not considered dividend income.
+Therefore, these distributions will not qualify for either of (i) the reduced rate of federal income taxation for individuals on qualified dividends income, if otherwise available, or (ii) the dividends-received deduction for corporations.

 Shares May Trade at Prices Different than NAV.
 The NAV of the Shares generally will fluctuate with changes in the market value of the Fund's holdings.
 The market prices of Shares generally will fluctuate in accordance with changes in NAV, as well as the relative supply of and demand for Shares on the exchange on which the Fund trades.
 The Adviser cannot predict whether the Shares will trade below, at, or above the Fund's NAV.
 Price differences may be due largely to the fact that supply and demand forces at work in the secondary trading market for the Shares will be related, but not identical, to the same forces influencing the prices of the securities in the Fund's Underlying Index trading individually or in the aggregate at any point in time.
 In addition, disruptions to creations and redemptions or the existence of extreme market volatility may result in trading prices that differ significantly from NAV.